Molesworth, Ontario

-Molesworth is a small community in the town of Huron East, in Southwestern Ontario, Canada.
+Molesworth is a small community in the town of Huron East and North Perth, in Southwestern Ontario, Canada.
 Molesworth was founded in 1852 by John Mitchell and his family, who operated a general store that served the influx of settlers to the area.
 Mitchell also acted as a justice of the peace.

 Transportation

-Molesworth is at the junction of County Road 86 and County Road 19.
+Molesworth is located at the junction of County Road 86 and County Road 19.

-It is served by a scheduled bus service to Wingham and Stratford. and is near Listowel.
+It is no longer served by a scheduled bus service to Wingham and Stratford.